A balanced bowl of goodness perfect for any time of day. Mostly greens with some healthy whole grains and softly scrambled eggs alongside.

 - Add the chopped greens and sauté until heated through and wilted, about 2-3 minutes.

 - Season with salt and pepper, and then transfer this mixture into a bowl.

-- Add 1 tsp of olive oil into the same skillet, and then add the leftover whole grains.
+- Add 1 teaspoon of olive oil into the same skillet, and then add the leftover whole grains.
 Sauté for 2-3 minutes until heated though.

 - Transfer to the bowl with the greens.

-- Reduce the heat to medium and ddd the final tsp of olive oil to the skillet.
+- Reduce the heat to medium and ddd the final teaspoon of olive oil to the skillet.

 - Add the whisked eggs, wait a moment, then gently begin pushing the egg towards the middle of the pan.
 Continue until the eggs are softly scrambled.